jayson-lennon/pylon/README.md

 #
 # keywords to associate with this page
 #
-# Keywords aren't yet used by Pylon, but can be used by custom
+# Keywords aren't yet used by Pylon, but they will be exported when
-# scripts when exporting the frontmatter.
+# running `pylon build --frontmatter`.
 #
 keywords = []

 #
 # custom data to provide to the rendering context